GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

      Based on these verses, “the ultimate purpose of God is that His Son shall be supreme in the universe, that He may unite all things in Christ, that in everything he might be preeminent.”

-   - b.
-This may be why some are elected for salvation.
+   - This may be why some are elected for salvation.

       1. In order that “Christ might be presented with a redeemed church when he is revealed as supreme in the universe, God has ordained that at least some should be gathered out from the mass” of sinners.”